 2. Curiosity: Curiosity is something innate in kids, yet something lost by most adults during the course of their life.
 Why?

-In a world of Google, robots and AI, raising a kid that is constantly asking questions and running “what if” experiments can be extremely valuable.
+In a world of Google, robots and Artificial Intelligence, raising a kid that is constantly asking questions and running “what if” experiments can be extremely valuable.
 In an age of machine learning, massive data and a trillion sensors, it will be the quality of your questions that will be most important.

 3. Imagination: Entrepreneurs and visionaries imagine the world (and the future) they want to live in, and then they create it.
 Kids happen to be some of the most imaginative humans around… it’s critical that they know how important and liberating imagination can be.